dmorse/pscfpp/README.md

 pscf_pc3 -e -p param -c command
 ```
 to run the pscf_pc3 CPU program for 3D periodic structures.

-The "-e" command line option causes the program to echo the parameter
+The "-e" command line option in the above examples causes the program
-file to standard output as this file is being processed.
-Use of this
+to echo the parameter file to standard output as this file is being
-option makes it easier to debug any failure arising from a syntax error
+processed.
+Use of this option makes it easier to debug any failure
-in this file.
+arising from a syntax error in this file.

 The above form of the command would write log output that is produced
-during execution to the users screen (i.e., to standard output).
+during execution to the user's screen (i.e., to standard output).
 This
-log output may also be redirected to a specified file by using the
+log output may also be redirected to a file by using the unix ">"
-unix ">" standard output redirection operator.
-For example, a command
+standard output redirection operator.
+For example, a command such as
-of the form
 ```
 pscf_pc3 -e -p param -c command > log
 ```
 would redirect log output that is written during execution to a file
-named "log".
-This form of the command would normally be used when a
+named "log" in the current working directory.
+This form of the command
-program is run from a queue on a shared computer cluster.
+would normally be used when a program is run from within a queue on a
+shared computer cluster.

 ## Examples

-To learn the syntax of the input files required by PSCF, it is useful
+To learn the syntax of the input files required by PSCF, it helps
-to look at examples.
-The directory pscfpp/examples contains multiple
+to examine examples.
+The directory pscfpp/examples contains many
-examples of SCFT calculations.
+examples of input files for SCFT calculations.
+Top level
-Top level subdirectories of pscfpp/examples contain examples for
+subdirectories of the examples/ directory contain examples for
 different PSCF programs or families of programs.

-Subdirectory examples/fd subdirectory contains examples for the 1D
+Subdirectory examples/fd contains examples for the 1D
 finite-difference program pscf_fd.
 Top level subdirectories of the
 directory examples/fd contain examples for planar, cylindrical and
 spherical geometries, as indicated by the subdirectory names.
-One or
+One
-more example is given for each geometry.
+or more example is given for each geometry.

 Subdirectory examples/pc contains examples contains examples the CPU
 based pscf_pc programs.
 Top level subdirectories contain solutions